-Penn Capital is an independent, employee-owned, SEC registered investment firm that specializes in the leveraged finance market – the credit and equity of non-investment grade companies.
+Penn Capital is a boutique, SEC registered investment management firm that specializes in the leveraged finance market – the credit and equity of non-investment grade companies.

 Penn Capital distinctly integrates credit and equity research with a Complete Capital Structure Analysis®.
-We believe this approach offers an advantage in the identification of mispriced securities, capital structure catalysts, and risk mitigation.
-We offer clients access to investment strategies through public mutual funds, private funds, and custom managed accounts.
+We believe this approach offers an advantage in the identification of mispriced securities, capital structure catalysts and risk mitigation.
+We offer clients access to investment strategies through public mutual funds and custom managed accounts.

-Founded in 1987, we are independently owned with 50 employees, 26 partners, and a 22-member investment team.
-Since inception, we have specialized in the fundamental, bottom-up research of underfollowed, speculative grade companies.
+Founded in 1987, Penn Capital specializes in the fundamental, bottom-up research of underfollowed, speculative grade companies.

 We pair qualitative research with quantitative risk management to target market inefficiencies with high conviction.
-We believe our capacity constraint, discipline, and specialization allows us to provide clients with durable sources of alpha and downside protection.
+We believe our capacity constraint, discipline and specialization allows us to provide clients with durable sources of alpha and downside protection potential.

 Penn Capital equity strategies seek to optimize the risk-return potential of small to mid cap stocks.
 The strategies pair fundamental, bottom-up research with quantitative risk management to actively target equities exhibiting positive capital structure catalysts.
 Penn Capital’s Complete Capital Structure Analysis® seeks to gain an informational advantage on companies exhibiting inefficient pricing and low research coverage.